Some veterans will join women’s march to protest after Trump inauguration

 She had planned to come to Washington for the march, but she agreed to give the keynote speech at the solidarity march in Oregon instead.

+“I am terribly concerned and hoping the march is a show of force by women so the new administration recognizes we won’t roll over.” — Kate Germano, former Marine lieutenant colonel and chief operating officer at Service Women’s Action Network

-Some women veterans are taking leadership roles in marches across the country, Hunter said.
+Some female veterans are taking leadership roles in marches across the country, Hunter said.
 With a long tradition of war veterans leading political change that reaches back to George Washington and the Founding Fathers, she said women who were “recognized as leaders in their military fields” are now picking up the mantle.

 “We’ve run the military gauntlet and are now pushing progress for the rest of the country,” Hunter said.
 “I think there is this idea of veterans leadership that has been valued in the civilian political space since the founding of our country.
 I am excited that we want to put women veterans into that space.”

-Fellow former Marine Cobra pilot Jeannette Haynie, a former lieutenant colonel, said the gender bias in the military is more difficult to discern these days, but it still exists.
+Fellow former Marine Cobra pilot Jeannette Haynie, a lieutenant colonel, said the gender bias in the military is more difficult to discern these days, but it still exists.
 She didn’t realize it until she became a mother, she said, and saw “how things were stacked differently for women.
 She did not plan to stop flying but there was so little accommodation made for a work-life balance that she felt she had no choice.

 “I am taking my 11-year-old daughter to march with me,” Haynie said.
 “I think it’s important for her to grow up questioning what’s around her, which I didn’t do until I was forced to by my circumstances.”